do1fmd/BV9900Pro-optimization/README.md

 Open terminal and run **adb reboot bootloader** to enter fastboot mode.
 Alternatively you can switch off the phone and press Volume Up + Power to enter a boot menu.
 Chose fastboot mode with Volume Up button here and confirm that with Volume Down.
 Open terminal on your PC and run **fastboot flashing unlock** Your device will wipe all your userdata now.
+Go back to developers section and make sure "USB debugging" is still enabled.

 # Update Firmware (not necessary)
 You can now update (and also downgrade) the firmware of your BV9900 Pro with SP Flash tools.